IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 The key to our success was the positive contributions we made to the business in IC findings and preventive IC recommendations.
 Since IA is not part of the product development or sales process, it is especially important for IAs to be passionate and proficient in making solid contributions to the business, including audits of IC, but beyond, to improvements recommendations.

 This approach resulted in our management seeing tremendous value in IA.
-In addition, our board, not just the audit committee, began recommending our approach at other companies.
+In addition, our board, not just the audit committee, began recommending our approach to other companies.
 As a result, I co-authored a book called Managing the Audit Function, now in a third edition and Chinese translation, to share our methodology.7

 To expand further, I see internal control as different at every company and therefore measuring IC effectiveness is difficult.
-There is always some value since it is assessed against general frameworks (COSO)—but every case is different.
-Therefore C-suite has a hard time determining the effectiveness of this IA work, on occasions leading to some of the issues of management being dissatisfied with return on investment (ROI) on IA.
+There is always some value since it is assessed against general frameworks (COSO)— but every case is different.
+Therefore C-suite has a hard time determining the effectiveness of this IA work, on occasions leading to some of the issues of management being dissatisfied with the return on investment (ROI) on IA.

 Business process improvement, on the other hand, can bring tangible, recurring efficiencies to a company.
-This is measurable and should be encouraged in the IA charter and work flow.
+This is measurable and should be encouraged in the IA charter and workflow.

 In conclusion, the use of tech by IA is improving.
 As technology innovations like the mainframe, networks, PCs, mobile devices, and advanced use of analytics continue, so too does IA advance.
 This current expansion of continuous monitoring and analytics provides a great opportunity for IA to expand their use of technology for continuous auditing, monitoring, and analytics.
 However, by far the greatest opportunity they have is to contribute to their company’s mission by recommending the expanded use of these technologies in all aspects of their companies’ operations.